airdb/docker/README.md

 Strongly recommend not to use `docker-compose` now.

 tips:
-If you are using an ubuntu system, can also use `apt-get` install the docker compose plugin.
+If you are using an ubuntu system, can also use `apt` install the docker compose plugin.
 It is very useful for us.
 Another good thing is can run docker rootless.